bholloway/angularity.github.io/getting-started/installation.md

 ## Install Bower

-Bower is a popular Frontend package manager that makes it easier to consume libraries for web development.
+Bower is a popular front end package manager that makes it easier to consume libraries for web development.

 `npm install bower -g`

 See more info on the [Bower website](http://bower.io).

-## Install angularity
+## Install Angularity

 Angularity is a **global** install.

 `npm install angularity -g`

-You are now ready to start an angularity project.
+You are now ready to start an Angularity project.

 [Project Setup &#x27F6;](project-setup.md)